micmejia/bible-dump/AMPC/Acts/Acts 13.md

-And as John was ending his course, he asked, What _or_ [^d]_who_ do you secretly think that I am?
+And as John was ending his course, he asked, What _or_ _who_ do you secretly think that I am?
 I am not He [the Christ.
 No], but note that after me One is coming, the sandals of Whose feet I am not worthy to untie!